Kitten Diarrhea: Causes and Treatment

 Similar to other pets and animals, kittens can experience episodes of diarrhea from time to time due to a variety of reasons.
 While some cases of diarrhea aren't life-threatening and will resolve on their own, other cases of diarrhea can be an indication of a more serious underlying problem.
 If your kitten has diarrhea, it's important to determine and treat the cause of diarrhea.
-A few common causes of kitten diarrhea include parasites, dietary issues, medical issues, and stress.
+A few common causes of kitten and cat diarrhea include parasites, dietary issues, medical issues, and stress.
 Another possibility is that the diarrhea is a side effect of antibiotics or medication use.

 4 Causes of Diarrhea in Kittens

 There are a variety of parasites that can cause diarrhea in kittens.
 Common parasitic infections include coccidia, giardia, and tritrichomonas.
 Campylobacter and Clostridium are bacteria that can also cause kitten diarrhea.
 Other internal parasites often found in kittens are worms, including roundworms and hookworms.
 If your kitten has a parasite, he may show other symptoms including vomiting, bloody feces, and loss of appetite.

 Parasites and bacterial infections are often the most common causes of kitten and .
 In fact, gastrointestinal parasites can have prevalence rates as high as 45% in some populations.
 To reduce the chance of parasitic infections, it’s important to practice parasite prevention.